 Metoro Produced Metrics

 Metoro automatically generates a large number of metrics from your services and infrastructure.
 These metrics are collected by the in-cluster agents and provide detailed information about the performance of your services and infrastructure.
 This includes things like These are collected by the in-cluster agents and provide detailed information about the performance of your services and infrastructure.
-This includes things like:
+This includes things like:- Network metrics at the container level

 - Disk metrics at the container level